PFAS investigation program

 The EPA is collecting samples of soils and/or waters for analysis for PFAS.
-The EPA is also looking for exposure pathways that may increase people’s contact with the chemicals, such as bore water usage, surface water usage or fishing.
+The EPA is also looking for exposure pathways that may increase people’s contact with the chemicals, such as bore and surface water usage.

 If significant levels are detected and human or ecological exposure is likely, a more detailed assessment will be undertaken.

 Please see the EPA’s decision tree for prioritising sites potentially contaminated with per- and poly-fluoroalkyl substances (PFAS).